 Data security

-A high-functioning supply chain ecosystem requires collaboration between trading partners through prompt sharing of information and data.
 Data security is about protecting this collaboration from a cyber or data attack and even from exposure to competitors.

 No matter how secure an organization’s internal systems are, when communication with trading partners happens over email, traditional point-to-point EDI (electronic data interchange) interfaces in combination with MS-Excel file uploads, or TMS providers and visibility platforms the confidential data is vulnerable to a data breach or could be sold to competitors.

 While cyber security is essential for preventing attacks, data security ensures that sensitive or confidential information is safe even when systems get compromised.
-Interoperability enabled by private blockchain technology allows you to own and protect your data from cyber-attack.

 When we talk about cyber-crime, it’s important to think about protecting the entire supply chain ecosystem: the internal and external systems of trading partners, and the way data and information are exchanged between trading partners to run daily supply chain operations.